johnofleek/PiloT/autoPilot/README.md

 At this time it is experimental and has only been tested on a very limited set of RPi , Rasbian OS variants and Pilot variants

+Note that using the following the installation process below the Raspbian default network manager method *dhcpcd* will be replaced with network-manager and that if the network manager GUI is installed it will replace the dhcpcd GUI

 So far the following modem network interface technologies have been tried
 * Network manager MBIM
 * Network manager PPP